 Myth #2: You Cannot Get Child Support Unless You are Divorced.

-- As a result of a non-marital separation;
+- as a result of a non-marital separation;

-- While a divorce is pending; and
+- while a divorce is pending;

-- During a Separate Maintenance action
+- during a Separate Maintenance action.

 Georgia’s child support laws do not apply exclusively to married couples.
 They are designed to ensure that children have adequate access to financial resources, and they apply equally to wed and unwed parents.
-If you are concerned about how you are going to pay for your children’s nutritional, educational, medical and other needs while your divorce is pending, you can petition the court for a “temporary” child support order.
+If you are concerned about how you are going to pay for your children’s nutritional, educational, medical, and other needs while your divorce is pending, you can petition the court for a “temporary” child support order.
 If parties opt for a legal separation, known as a Separate Maintenance action in Georgia, child support can be awarded as well.

 Myth #3: If You Have a Joint Custody Arrangement, Neither Parent Pays Child Support.

 In a joint custody arrangement, the parents will often share equal decision-making rights and substantially-equal parenting time.
 If you have equal custody, who pays child support?
 While it may seem that neither parent should pay child support in this type of arrangement, the Georgia courts will still look to the children’s needs and the parents’ respective finances to decide whether one parent should pay financial support to the other.